-Proving Liability for a Tampa Drunk Driving Traffic Collision
+Proving Liability for a Drunk Driving Traffic Collision in Tampa, FL

 Florida is a no-fault insurance state.
 This means that if you were hit by a drunk driver, your own insurance policy should be able to cover the cost of expenses directly resulting from the accident, up to your policy limit.